 While she was away in rehab, my wise therapist suggested that I paint, and I listened to her.

-I laid a large piece of canvas on the floor of my dusty old barn.
+I laid a large piece of cut canvas on the floor of my dusty old barn.
 I plunged my hands into buckets of house paint and began throwing wildly at the canvas.
-I threw paint with my whole being, with all my guilt and incomprehension and gut-wrenching sadness, with all-consuming love for and faith in my daughter.
+I threw paint with my whole being-- with all my guilt and incomprehension and gut-wrenching sadness, with my all-consuming love for & faith in my daughter.
 I threw paint until my shoulders ached.
 I cried and laughed and screamed and sang.
 I threw paint with blazing anger at my naivete and uncanny ability to pretend that everything was ok.
 But mostly, I threw paint at the overwhelming fear of losing my daughter.

-She chose the inside messages from letters that I had written to her when she was in rehab.
+She chose the inside messages from the letters that I had written to her when she was in rehab.
 Then she designed the logo on the back of the card.
 And here we are.
 We'd like to call them recovery/encouragement cards but they are whatever you need them to be.

-It's a good day!
+It's a good day, a very good day.
 Kit